vikchupak/AWS/hybrid-enviroments/hybridEnviroments.md

 Transfer data TO or FROM AWS S3 and EFS using legacy or non-native AWS protocols like SFTP, FTPS, FTP

-- It is about access rather than migration
+- It is about ability to upload/download rather than migration